Khimki: Khimki in the Battle of Moscow

 The German attack starting the Battle of Moscow (code-named 'Operation Typhoon') began on 2 October 1941.
 The attack on a broad front brought German forces to occupy the village of Krasnaya Polyana (now in the town of Lobnya) to Moscow's North West.
 Krasnaya Polyana was taken on 30 November.

 Many sources state that at least one German army patrol visited Khimki.
 Similarly many sources state this as the closest point (8 km/4 or 5 mi) the Germans reached to Moscow (Khimki at the time was 8 km (4 or 5 mi), from the edge of Moscow).
 Among the sources stating the Germans visited Khimki the details of the date and unit involved are inconsistent and disputed.
 One story of events asserts a skirmish took place in Khimki on 16 October at the Leningradskoe Shosse bridge involving a German motorcycle unit, but this would have been far from the main body of German forces at that time.
 Another account is a patrol reached Khimki around 30 November or early December before returning to its main unit without combat.
 The dates mentioned for this second account vary.
-A myth surrounding this is that the Germans would have been able to see the Kremlin 19 kilometres in the distance from Khimki.
+A myth surrounding this is that the Germans would have been able to see the Kremlin 19 km in the distance from Khimki.

 The Soviet Army counter offensive for "removing the immediate threat to Moscow" started on 5 December on the North-Western Front (the area around Khimki North West of Moscow).
 The South-Western Front and Western Fronts began their offensives on 6 December.
 The German forces were driven back.
 Moscow was never under such close land threat again during the war.